normandmickey/MrsStax/README.md

 If you left the "Principles of Macroeconomics 3e" PDF and pdf1.txt in your docs directory you should be able to ask your bot economics related questions.
 For example.

-1. Residents of the town of Smithfield like to consume hams, but each ham requires 10 people to produce it and takes a month.
+Q1.
+Residents of the town of Smithfield like to consume hams, but each ham requires 10 people to produce it and takes a month.
 If the town has a total of 100 people, what is the maximum amount of ham the residents can consume in a month?

-2. Why might Belgium, France, Italy, and Sweden have a higher export to GDP ratio than the United States?
+Q2.
+Why might Belgium, France, Italy, and Sweden have a higher export to GDP ratio than the United States?

-3. What is dumping?
+Q3.
+What is dumping?
 Why does prohibiting it often work better in theory than in practice?

+12. Your vector database need to be reindex every time you add or remove documents from your docs folder.
+To to this simply run ```python ingest.py```.

+13. You can test your Weaviate database with the following command ```python neartext.py``` and entering a keyword related to your documents.